–Tecla from Bari

 Archive for the ‘Uncategorized’ Category

-The juice and zest from 1 lemon
+The grated zest and juice from 1 small lemon

 1 garlic clove, thinly sliced

 ¼ cup salt-packed Sicilian capers, soaked, rinsed, and dried